unologin/next-sdk/README.md

 {
   /**
    * login(...) may be called with or without.
-   * arugments and returns a Promise which
+   * arguments and returns a Promise which
    * resolves after successful login.
    *
    * Use ```login.loading``` and ```login.open```